logto-io/logto/packages/connector-wechat-native/README.md

 ### Platform info

+You can configure one or both of iOS and Android platforms for integrating Logto with WeChat native sign-in.

+#### iOS app (iOS应用)

 Check "iOS app" (iOS 应用), then check the target device type of your app accordingly.

 ![App platform](/packages/connector-wechat-native/docs/platform.png)